-With the switched external modulation input turned off on terminal 88, so that both MMs are using the internal PID, if the master or slave has a lockout, then the other will continue to fire following the internal PID.
+With the switched external modulation input turned off on terminal 88, so that all MMs are using the internal PID, if the Master or a Slave has a lockout, then the other will continue to fire following the internal PID.
 Once the fault has cleared, they will fire simultaneously with internal PID.

-If the MMs are switched on for external modulation and the master MM has a lockout, then the slave MM will go to internal PID and continue to fire.
-Once the lockout has been reset, the master MMs will go through the start-up sequence and synchronise with the slave MM once it has reached firing status.
-They will continue to fire following the external modulation.
+If the MMs are switched on for external modulation and the Master MM has a lockout, then the slave MM will go to internal PID and continue to fire.
+Once the lockout has been reset, the Master MM will go through the start-up sequence and synchronise with the Slave MM once it has reached firing status, they will continue to fire following the external modulation.

-If the MMs are switched on for external modulation and the slave MM has a lockout, the master MM will continue to fire with external modulation.
-Once the fault has been reset, they will sync when the slave MM reaches firing status, and continue with external modulation.
+If the MMs are switched on for external modulation and a Slave MM has a lockout, the Master MM will continue to fire with external modulation.
+Once the fault has been reset, they will sync when the Slave MM reaches firing status, and continue with external modulation.